ABS-CBN Soundstage: Phase 1A

 The first stage is known as EL3 Stage, named after ABS-CBN's chairman emeritus, Eugenio "Gabby" Lopez III.
 The second stage is simply called Stage 2.
 It features a support building called Breezeway Production Building which contains dressing rooms, wardrobe, and storage areas.
+At its roof has the 2013 ABS-CBN logo.

 The two stages are currently being used by ABS-CBN Studios (Dreamscape Entertainment and Star Creatives) and ABS-CBN Films (Star Cinema and Black Sheep).
 The former produces serial content for linear television and on-demand streaming while the latter mainly produces feature films for theatrical releases, with the exception of titles released during the COVID-19 pandemic.

 Your Moment was the first program to utilize the soundstage, followed by Idol Philippines for which it was dubbed "Idol City."
 It was rumored that the soundstage would house the noontime variety show It's Showtime; however, this never came to fruition and by July 25, 2022, the new set of It's Showtime was revealed to still be at Studio 3 of the ABS-CBN Broadcast Center in Quezon City.
 Other notable programs that were taped at the ABS-CBN Soundstage include Darna and the international prison drama, Sellblock.